If you need money in later life, is putting your home on the line really the best option? Here are five equity release

 Equity release may be growing in popularity, but that doesn’t necessarily mean it is the right option if you need some cash in later life.

 The average interest rate on lifetime mortgages is between 2.5% and 5% and you may have to pay a range of charges such as arrangement fees, completion costs and legal fees.

 1. Credit card

-If you only need a relatively small amount then a 0% credit card could allow you to retain ownership of your home and pay no interest on your borrowing.
+If you only need to borrow a relatively small amount or have a small amount of debt to clear, then a 0% credit card could allow you to retain ownership of your home and pay no interest on your borrowing.

-The Santander All in One Credit Card (21.7% representative APR) has an interest-free period lasting up to 26 months on balance transfers and new purchases, although you'll have to pay a £3 monthly charge.
+The Santander All in One Credit Card (23.7% representative APR) has an interest-free period of 26 months for balance transfers and 20 months for new purchases, but you'll have to pay a £3 monthly fee.